AAT committee

 Shigeo Goto

-Some kind of detonator has been planted underground in the center of the capital.
-Not only will it be a place to present and support young artists, but what will happen to pedestrians who happen to pass by?
-I dream of becoming a place where we can have a chance encounter that will completely change our future.
-Become Gyoko-dori Ave., a lucky street!
+Something explosive has been planted underground in the center of the capital.
+It will not only support young artists as a place to present their work, but also what will happen to pedestrians who happen to pass by?
+We hope that it will become a place where chance encounters can happen that will change the future for both parties.
+Gyoko-dori Ave., turn it into a lucky street!

 Kazue Kobata

 A priming is set up in the heart of the metropolis under the ground.
 Not only does AAT provide a space for young artists to present themselves in public, but it also gives a bit of thrill as to what could possibly befall upon the passers-by who just happen to walk through it.
-I'm fancying how this could become a place of excitement filled with chances that may completely change the future for both artists and lookers.
-May Gyoko -dori (Imperial Parade Boulevard) become a Gyoko-dori ( Good Luck Boulevard)!
+I'm fancying how this could become a place of filled excitement with chances that may completely change the future for both artists and lookers. )!

 Kazue Kobata